 To keep the diver floating in one place while doing his work.

-A qualified team controls the gas gauge and keeps the steady supply of air coming below in the diver.
+A qualified team controls the gas gauge and keeps the steady supply of air coming below the diver.
 Divers also observe these directly.
-Many uses a low-pressure gas because of its low maintenance is almost unlimited air supply.
+Many use a low-pressure gas because of its low maintenance is almost unlimited air supply.

 #5 Bailout Gas

-It is used for emergency situations, in the case of poor SSA equipment, this gas is usually done by the diver as a secondary gas supply.
+It is used for emergencies, in the case of poor SSA equipment, this gas is usually used by the diver as a secondary gas supply.
 It comes in the form of a small SCUBA tank.

 #6 Knife Switch